LeMinux/PresentingSecureProgramming/Files/Linux/LinuxFiles.md

     . . .
 } __randomize_layout;
 ```
-Here you can see how the common file interface is defined with important notes to open, release (close), read, and write function pointers.
+Here you can see how the file interface is defined with important notes to open, release (close), read, and write function pointers.

-Getting back on track, how does the Linux file system itself handle all the metadata associated with its files?
-Well each file on Linux references an index node also known as an inode.
+However, this file_operations struct only defines how to handle certain operations for a file.
+There is no definition for permissions, ownership, data location, path traversal, and other metadata about the file.
+This is where we have to prepare to dive in deep.
+Even though the concept is quite simple, the way everything interacts with it makes for quite the lengthy chapter.
+This concept that is the core of everything in the Linux filesystem is the humble little inode.

+### Inodes

+#### Inode Contents

+An inode is what holds all the metadata for files on Linux.
-The inode will include necessary metadata like file permissions, link count, data blocks, and ownership.
+This is what holds the file type, permissions, location to data blocks, and other information.
-Usage of `ls -l` or `stat` will reveal information stored in the inode with `stat` being more comprehensive.
+Usage of `ls -l` or `stat` will reveal some information stored in the inode with `stat` being more comprehensive.
-All information stored can be found in the stat struct in the stat (2) man page shown below.
+The stat struct found in stat (2) shows the information it can reveal.
 ```
 /* note that the members are not always stored in this order */ struct stat {